 About

-This podcast serves as Tianna's "Action Project" as a fellow at Humanity in Action, which is an international non-profit social justice organization.
-Tianna's goal is to contribute to scholarly debates by producing actionable historical research that practically applies to social justice work.
-As a fellow at Humanity in Action, Tianna is able to creatively realize this goal through the production of a history podcast, focusing on overlooked histories and experiences throughout the Atlantic world.
+This podcast initially began as Tianna's "Action Project" for her fellowship at Humanity in Action, which is an international non-profit social justice organization.
+Creating this podcast in 2020, Tianna's goal was to contribute to scholarly debates by producing actionable historical research that practically applies to social justice work.
+The project has evolved significantly over the years since and has been an incredible platform for community building within and outside of the academy.

 Additionally, Tianna was formerly a Public History fellow at the White House Historical Association, where she worked on the "Slavery in the President's Neighborhood" initiative.
 To learn more about Tianna's role click here.